+Further, IMPI and COFEPRIS have different databases.
+The IMPI database comprises all trademark applications and registrations that have been filed with the agency or its predecessors, while the COFEPRIS database contains only the distinctive names allowed for medicinal products, regardless of whether they are in use.
 The COFEPRIS system enables pharmaceutical companies to obtain a preapproval certificate for distinctive names, valid for 90 days, which is useful for any marketing authorisation.
-However, the system allows only 10 certificates to be granted per company and such certificates do not bind COFEPRIS, which can still reject marketing authorisation for a pre-approved distinctive name.
+However, the system allows only 10 certificates to be granted per company and such certificates do not bind COFEPRIS, which can still reject marketing authorisation for a pre-approved distinctive name that COFEPRIS may ultimately consider is unacceptable.
 Such rejection may be contested before the federal courts.

-The new opposition system might be useful for pharmaceutical trademark holders to detect and raise objections before IMPI based on the health law regulations.
+The new opposition system might be useful for pharmaceutical trademark owners to detect and raise objections before IMPI based on the Health Law and its Regulations.